We can’t blame you if you have a thousand questions running through your head when you see stock markets falling apart.

 So what do you do?
 Wait patiently for the markets to bounce back, simple.

 This question entails three more questions within, viz.

 Let’s answer each one of these:

 There is absolutely no harm in buying if you are getting shares of a fundamentally strong company at a reasonable price.
-However, one important point to jot down is never put a lumpsum amount in one go, instead, divide your ticket size into smaller amounts and then invest.
+However, one important point to jot down is never put a lumpsum amount in one go; instead, divide your ticket size into smaller amounts and then invest.

 Often it is seen that investors sell their shares in panic during these crashes and end up regretting later.
-However, in certain cases such as if a company you had invested in has its fundamentals compromised then, it is advisable to sell.
+However, in certain cases, such as if a company you had invested in has its fundamentals compromised, then it is advisable to sell.
 Scrutinize each and every company meticulously and then conclude rather than panicking.

 But, always buy in a deferred way to steer clear of the market fall panic.
 Moreover, if you wish to invest in stocks – diversify your portfolio; Invest a little in each large-cap stocks, mid-cap stocks, and small-cap stocks.

 Even if you see blaring headlines of ‘Stock Market Crash Today’ in the news, there are no reasons to panic.
-Stick to your initial investment plan, know why you invested in the first place and keep a long term perspective.
+Stick to your initial investment plan, know why you invested in the first place and keep a long-term perspective.

-Just don’t sell your stocks in these situations without research as this can be an impediment to re-entering the market and buying again.
-As a result, you will end up losing more in the long run, if you miss vital market gains in the shorter term.
+Just don’t sell your stocks in these situations without research, as this can be an impediment to re-entering the market and buying again.
+As a result, you will end up losing more in the long run if you miss vital market gains in the shorter term.